 Canadians have been under extra pressure during the COVID-19 pandemic.
-Does stress make them more susceptible to scam attempts?
+Does stress make them more susceptible to Interac e-Transfer and other scam attempts?

-At Interac we posed this question as it related to our work in preventing fraud.
-We know we have a responsibility to understand the concerns facing Canadians as they move their money through our network — as well as potential challenges to the country’s economic prosperity.
+At Interac, we posed this question as it relates to our work in preventing fraud.
+We are committed to understanding the concerns facing Canadians as they move their money through our network — as well as potential challenges for the country’s economic prosperity.

 Fraud prevention is a constant fixture at the top of our list of concerns.
 We also know that people can make regrettable decisions and missteps in times of stress.
 This leads to questions we’ve been exploring: What are the risks of heightened anxiety, especially regarding fraud?
 And what can leaders and stakeholders do about it?

 To share what we’ve learned, we convened a pair of experts in the area: Rachel Jolicoeur, Fraud Prevention and Strategy Director, Interac and Dr. Christine Purdon, Psychologist, University of Waterloo.